waikato-llm/llm-dataset-converter/plugins/from-xtuner.md

                         Path to the XTuner file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None)
-  --att_system ATT      The attribute with the system instructions (default:
+                        Path to the text file(s) listing the XTuner files to use (default: None) --att_system ATT      The attribute with the system instructions (default:
                         None)
   --att_input ATT       The attribute with the inputs (default: None)